Dirt Candy

-Dirt Candy is a vegetarian restaurant in the Lower East Side neighborhood of Manhattan in New York City.
+Dirt Candy is a vegetarian restaurant on the Lower East Side of Manhattan in New York City.
 Chef and owner Amanda Cohen opened the restaurant in a small East Village space in 2008, and moved to its present location in 2015.
 It has received critical attention for its creative dishes which often focus on a single vegetable.

 History

 Amanda Cohen first opened Dirt Candy in Manhattan's East Village, with a small 18-seat space on East 9th Street, in October 2008.
 The name is based on Cohen's view that vegetables are "candy from the earth".
 Cohen is not a vegetarian, but loves vegetables and has a negative opinion of most other vegetarian restaurants for their lack of creativity and politicization of the food.

-In 2015, the restaurant moved to a larger space on Allen Street in the Lower East Side.
+In 2015, the restaurant moved to a larger space on Allen Street on the Lower East Side.
 With the new location, the menu expanded, a bar was added, and Cohen began a policy of no tipping, instead adding 20% surcharge to every check and paying employees a fair living wage.

 The restaurant disposed of its a la carte menu in August 2017, instead operating with only a two-tiered tasting menu.
 Cohen said it was because she wanted the dining experience to be a special occasion.